narkisr-deprecated/substantiation/README.md

     :pool #{:String}
    }})
 ```
-Basic types validations baked in, validations are pure functions:
+Basic types validations baked in (part of the library), validations are pure functions:

 ```clojure
 (def ^:private base {